AviatrixSystems/Docs/HowTos/Troubleshoot_Diagnostics.rst

 VNet Route Diagnostics
 ~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: This feature supports Azure Classic only.
+..

 This feature provides the following operations that can be applied to a VNet:
     1. Display all route tables
     2. Display route table details